Reviews You Can Rely On

 Our Verdict

-The La Sportiva TX Guide is an all-around climbing and hiking machine, earning our approval as the top approach shoe on the market.
-It features a stiff sole with sticky rubber and a precisely-fitting toe box for excellent climbing performance.
-The cushioned sole and breathable mesh upper provide comfort on every type of terrain, and stiff rubber reinforcements around the forefoot and heel prevent lateral movement of the foot and increase support.
-The shoe is also very light.
-The only drawbacks are a narrow fit that may deter users with the widest feet, and a widespread sole delamination issue.
-Still, the performance of this shoe is worth the drawbacks.
-This is one of the best approach shoes ever made.
+The La Sportiva TX Guide is an all-around climbing and hiking machine, earning our approval as the top approach shoe on the market for users with narrow feet.
+It features a stiff sole with sticky rubber and a precisely fitting toe box for excellent climbing performance.
+The cushioned sole and breathable mesh upper provides comfort on every type of terrain, and stiff rubber reinforcements around the forefoot and heel prevent lateral movement of the foot and increase support.
+This shoe is very lightweight and, unfortunately, is susceptible to sole delamination.
+The other drawback is that the narrow fit doesn't work for users with the widest feet – if you have average-width or extra-wide feet, we recommend the Scarpa Mescalito Planet.
+Despite these concerns, the TX Guide is still the best option on the market for users with narrower feet and is one of top approach shoes ever made.

 REASONS TO BUY